 Carbohydrates (or carbs) are one of three macronutrient we need in our diets in large amounts, alongside protein and dietary fats.
 Unlike the other macronutrients, there is no minimum dietary requirement for carbohydrates however carbohydrates can contain essential micronutrients our bodies need.
 Carbohydrates are the body’s main source of energy, fuelling processes in the body.
 Each gram of carbs contains 4 calories.

 All carbohydrates are made up of sugar molecules.
 Sugar molecules linked together in chains to form starches or fibre.
-Carbohydrates are categorised into two different groups;
+Carbohydrates can be categorised into two different groups – simple carbohydrates & complex carbohydrates.

 When we eat carbs, they are broken down by the body into glucose, which can be used right away for energy or stored away to be used later.
 When sugar level increases in the body, a hormone called insulin is released by the pancreas.
 Insulin moves glucose from the blood to the cells where it can be used for energy.
 Although some carbs like simple sugars make blood sugar levels rise faster than others.